fastoch/Podman-Tutorial/README.md

 We can then start them back:
 ![image](https://github.com/user-attachments/assets/7fc9fe9a-b496-43d3-9ef9-fbfa3c9198ac)

 Before removing a pod, it's recommended to stop it via `podman pod stop <pod_name>`.
+Applying the same logic, we should run the `podman stop <container>` command before removing a container.

 @42/60